 Specify the maximum size of the log file in Mb.
-Leave the field empty or use the value 0 for an unlimited log file size.
+Leave the field empty or use the value of for an unlimited log file size.
 If the log file reaches the specified size, a backup is made and the log file is cleared automatically.
+The file name of these backup files is the log file name extended with a number.
+The log files are stored in the folder that is specified in the Log file location (Web Server) field.